Hamburger Bank: History

 The Hamburg City Council made the decision to create the bank in February 1619, following lengthy negotiations with its civic stakeholders.
-Like its model, the Amsterdamsche Wisselbank which had been founded in 1609, it was intended to improve monetary stability in uncertain times and to simplify trade between merchants.
+It was intended to improve monetary stability in the context of the Kipper und Wipper episode of German monetary turmoil, and to simplify trade between merchants; its model was the Bank of Amsterdam which had been founded a decade earlier.
 The numerous English merchant adventurers, Portuguese Sephardi Jews and Dutch religious refugees living in Hamburg at the time brought their capital and knowledge to the bank, thus contributing to its initial success.

 The bank was administered free of charge by two senators, two City elders (Oberalten), two "treasury citizens" (Kammereibürger) and five "bank citizens" (Bancobürger), namely citizens who had an account at the bank.
+This system of oversight by account holders and civic leaders helped maintain public trust and limited government interference.
 The bank's premises were in Hamburg City Hall.
 To open an account at the bank, one had to bring an initial amount of at least 400 Lübeck Marks.
 In addition, regulations were issued that prohibited bills of exchange and private trade in metallic money, and bills of exchange over 400 Lübeck Marks had to be processed through the Hamburger Bank.